 Welcome

-The Office of Inclusion Education provides a variety of workshops for the UW–Madison community; we aim to help develop awareness, knowledge, and skills to engage in creating positive social change.
+The Office of Inclusion Education provides a variety of workshops for the UW–Madison community; we aim to help develop awareness, knowledge, and skills to engage in creating a welcome and inclusive campus environment for all Badgers.

 You may request any regular workshop listed on this page, or we can work with you on a tailored workshop that is not listed.